-MORGANTOWN, W.Va. – Last week, five WVU football players were selected in the 2016 NFL Draft while seven others signed free agent deals just a few hours later, proving once again that the West Virginia football program is the perfect platform to make lifelong dreams to come true.
+MORGANTOWN, W.Va. – Last week, five WVU football players were selected in the 2016 NFL Draft while seven others signed free agent deals shortly after, proving once again that the West Virginia football program is the perfect platform to make lifelong dreams come true.

 WVU players selected in the 2016 NFL Draft:

 S Karl Joseph – Oakland Raiders, Round 1 (14th overall)

 CB Daryl Worley – Carolina Panthers, Round 3 (77th overall)

 LB Nick Kwiatkoski – Chicago Bears, Round 4 (113th overall)